1604 Quanzhou earthquake: Impact

 Two foreshocks occurred on December 22 and 28 in Anhai and Hui'an County, respectively.
-The mainshock on 29 December in the evening caused serious damage in the Minnan region.
-At least 22 counties avross Fujian, Jiangxi, and Zhejiang suffered extensive destruction.
+The main shock on 29 December in the evening caused serious damage in the Minnan region.
+At least 22 counties across Fujian, Jiangxi, and Zhejiang suffered extensive destruction.
 The quake was felt 1,000 km away in Anhui, Jiangsu, Shanghai, Hubei, Hunan, Guangdong, and Guangxi.
 The maximum intensity near the coast has been evaluated to be IX (Destructive) on the China seismic intensity scale.
 Intensity VII (Very strong) was felt over an area of 20,669 km2.

 In Quanzhou, land slumping occurred, carrying many homes and shops away.
 Many roads, defensive wall, bridges and temples were destroyed.
 Liquefaction caused water and sand to erupt from the ground.
 Two rafters at the east pagoda of the Kaiyuan Temple, and eight at the southeast were destroyed.
 Severe damage also occurred on the Luoyang Bridge.
 Sulfur gases, sand and water was emitted from Mount Qingyuan.

 At Putian, sections of the defensive walls toppled.
 Tall buildings nearly collapsed while shorter homes were heavily damaged.
 In Yangwei, Xiakedi and Ligang, extensive fissuring occurred, with water and sand erupting.
 The battlements on the city walls of Nan'an fell.
 Severe damage was also reported in Haicheng, Fuzhou, Pinghe, Changtai, Shangyu, and Wenzhou.